The exchange you’ve had with three doctors: “Everything is clear.” · “So why am I still planning around bathrooms?”

 When the signal settles

-The six sessions
+The five sessions

 A note from the practitioner